breatheco-de/exercise-unit-test-with-jest/README.md

 ```
 Then follow this instructions:

+1. Get into the exercise folder: `$ cd exercise-unit-test-with-jest`
-1. Download learnpack globally (if you don't have it already): `$ npm i learnpack -g`
+2. Download learnpack globally (if you don't have it already): `$ npm i learnpack -g`
-2. Download this learning package using learnpack: `$ learnpack download unit-test-with-jest`
-3. Get into the exercise folder: `$ cd exercise-unit-test-with-jest`
-4. Start the exercise: `$ learnpack start`
+3. Start the exercise: `$ learnpack start`

 ## What is this exercise about?